 We pass popular tourist sites like our World Famous Fountain every day; we may not even think of how it supports our community.
-But our local hometown restaurants and others like our hiking trails, botanical gardens and special events are the backbone of Fountain Hills.
+But our local hometown restaurants and others like our hiking trails, botanical gardens, and special events are the backbones of Fountain Hills.
 These places define our community, provide our families with jobs and have given us and thousands of annual visitors a lifetime of memories.

 Travel matters, and it improves Fountain Hills in ways that have a wide-reaching impact on local residents.
 Travel has an impact that we do not always see: travel can strengthen families, foster hometown pride, and build bridges that connect us with one another.